amrabdelmoghny/WFI32-IoT/README.md

 **Note**: Only devices registered to the Microchip Cloud account can be registered for voice control and controlled via the voice skills.
 In case of registration errors, please contact [Microchip support](http://microchip.com/support)

+## 3. Want To Know More? <a name="chapter3"></a>

+Curious to learn more?
+Please check out our **[Deep Dive Guide](https://github.com/amrabdelmoghny/WFI32-IoT/blob/main/HowItWorks.md)** to dive behind the scenes, learn how Connectivity, Security and Cloud are tied together and experience how smooth it is to migrate the demo to your own cloud instance.
+We have also gathered some FAQs and troubleshooting tips for you under the **[FAQ and Troubleshooting Page](https://github.com/amrabdelmoghny/WFI32-IoT/blob/main/FAQ.md)**.
+You can also refer to WFI32-IoT board **[HW user guide]()**.
+Please feel free to check out **[WFI32E01PC module Product page](https://www.microchip.com/wwwproducts/en/WFI32E01PC)** for tips, guides, knowledge base article, code examples and further more!

+Another Evaluation board for WFI32E01PC module is called **[Curisoity Board](https://www.microchip.com/developmenttools/ProductDetails/PartNO/EV12F11A)**; where you can have access to more module interfaces (i.e Ethernet) and more pins for prototyping.
+A very similar and exciting demo for Curisoity Board is available **[here](https://github.com/MicrochipTech/PIC32MZW1_Curiosity_OOB)**.